Dash0 Raises $110M Series B at $1B Valuation

 export OTEL_EXPORTER_OTLP_LOGS_PROTOCOL=http/json

-If no per-signal protocol is specified, the SDK falls back to the value of OTEL_EXPORTER_OTLP_PROTOCOL.
+If no per-signal protocol is specified, the SDK falls back to OTEL_EXPORTER_OTLP_PROTOCOL.

 OTEL_EXPORTER_OTLP_HEADERS

-This adds custom metadata headers to every OTLP request sent by the SDK which is most often used for authentication or other use cases.
+This adds custom metadata headers to every OTLP request sent by the SDK, most commonly used for authentication.
 Multiple headers can be set by separating them with commas:

 bash